Ryustiel/Ryustiel/README.md

 I’m an engineering student specializing in data science and machine learning engineering.
 I strive to build useful services for day‑to‑day needs, integrate state‑of‑the‑art AI models into complex workflows, and I’ve recently started building my own models.
-I also have a lot of fun transforming and funneling data.
+I've also had a surprising lot of fun transforming and funneling data for machine learning "challenges".

 As I’m nearing the end of my studies, I’m looking for an internship by 2026!
 Here’s my LinkedIn (resume available there):